sebastian-montero/sebastian-montero.github.io/pages/music.rst

 Waves
 '''''''''''''
 I created Waves in Garageband.
-It started off with a very simple chord progression in the key of A minor.
-I then added a rhythm section with drums and baseline around it.
-From here I added a vintage synth called `Classic House Sequence` that adds some more musical texture to the song.
-Waves has 5 versions in Soundcloud where you can hear the evolution of the track.
+It started with a very simple chord progression in the key of A minor.
+I then added a rhythm section with drums and a baseline around it.
+Later, I added a vintage synth called `Classic House Sequence`.
+This synth adds some more musical texture to the song.
+Waves has 5 versions on Soundcloud where you can hear the evolution of the track.
 The artwork is Gerhard Richter's Seascapes which also inspired the name of the song.

 .. soundcloud:: 1532043145
     :width: 350